hicknhack-software/buildbot-inplace-config/Readme.md

 # use InplaceConfig instead of a bare dict
 c = BuildmasterConfig = InplaceConfig()

-# projects and slaves are loaded from these directories
+# projects and workers are loaded from these directories
-c.load_slaves('slaves')
+c.load_workers('workers')
 c.load_projects('projects')

 # all your normal buildbot configurations